Parliament of the United Kingdom: Legislative functions

 Laws can be made by Acts of the United Kingdom Parliament.
 While Acts can apply to the whole of the United Kingdom including Scotland, due to the continuing separation of Scots law many Acts do not apply to Scotland and may be matched either by equivalent Acts that apply to Scotland alone or, since 1999, by legislation set by the Scottish Parliament relating to devolved matters.

 This has led to a paradox known as the West Lothian question.
 The existence of a devolved Scottish Parliament means that while Westminster MPs from Scotland may vote directly on matters that affect English constituencies, they may not have much power over their laws affecting their own constituency.
 Since there is no devolved "English Parliament", the converse is not true.
-While any Act of the Scottish Parliament may be overturned, amended or ignored by Westminster, in practice this has yet to happen.
+Any Act of the Scottish Parliament may be overturned, amended or ignored by Westminster under section 35 of the Scotland Act 1998, and this happened for the first time in January 2023, when the Gender Recognition Reform (Scotland) Bill was prohibited from receiving royal assent.
 Legislative Consent Motions enables the UK Parliament to vote on issues normally devolved to Scotland, Wales or Northern Ireland, as part of United Kingdom legislation.

 Laws, in draft form known as bills, may be introduced by any member of either House.
 A bill introduced by a Minister is known as a "Government Bill"; one introduced by another member is called a "Private Member's Bill".
 A different way of categorising bills involves the subject.
 Most bills, involving the general public, are called "public bills".
 A bill that seeks to grant special rights to an individual or small group of individuals, or a body such as a local authority, is called a "Private Bill".
 A Public Bill which affects private rights (in the way a Private Bill would) is called a "Hybrid Bill", although those that draft bills take pains to avoid this.